metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Get-GroupSID.md

 ## SYNOPSIS

-Get SID of user groups for given computer
+Get SID of user groups on local or remote computers

 ## SYNTAX